How to stay safe online: Personal Information

-Like scam emails, this often means replica or fake websites, that may be offering to sell goods or services and rather than selling you a product will simply collect your information to use or to sell on for fraud.
+As is the case with scam emails, replica and fake websites may seem to sell goods or services - but rather than selling you a product they simply collect your information to use or to sell on for fraud.

 This is a pretty opaque tactic and the best way to avoid it is to only shop with websites you know and trust.

-Sticking to big names like Amazon, Tesco, Marks and Spencer or Debenhams for example, means you're not taking the risk with small retailers or online outfits that you don't really know anything about.
+Stick to big names like Amazon, Tesco, Marks and Spencer or Debenhams for example.
+This means you're not taking the risk with small retailers or online outfits that you don't really know anything about.

-While the Internet is of course full of 'good buys' and 'discounts', often the hassle and potential risk just isn't worth it.
-Plus, most of the best prices can still be found on big name websites like Amazon - and of course Tesco is just as cheap online as it is in-store.
+While the Internet is full of "good buys" and "discounts", it's often the case that the hassle and potential risk just isn't worth it.
+Plus, most of the best prices can still be found on big name websites like Amazon - and of course Tesco is just as cheap online as it is in store.

-Like with scam emails, if something sounds too good to be true, you're often going to be better off avoiding it however tempting it may seem.
+Like with scam emails, if something sounds too good to be true it probably is, and you're better off avoiding it, however tempting it may seem.